-Concurrent enrollment course offerings span the academic disciplines and include 21 Minnesota Transfer Curriculum course options in art, biology, chemistry, communications, English, history, math, physics, political science, psychology, sociology, and Spanish.
-Technical course options include accounting, administrative support, management information systems and more.
-We may be able to offer other courses to meet the curriculum needs of partner high schools and students.
-Concurrent students are held to the same standards of achievements as those expected of students enrolled in classes at the college.
+Concurrent enrollment course offerings span the academic disciplines and include more than 20 Minnesota Transfer Curriculum course options in art, biology, chemistry, communications, English, history, math, physics, political science, psychology, sociology, and Spanish.
+Technical course options include accounting, business and more.
+The program may be able to offer other courses to meet the curriculum needs of partner high schools and students.
+Concurrent students are held to the same standards of achievements as those expected of students enrolled in classes at M State.